Research Funding & Internships

 The Chicano Studies Research Center is also able to offer two student research awards of $2500 from the Tamar Diana Wilson Fund.
 These awards are used to conduct original research projects in the United States, Mexico and Central America on urban poverty and poverty alleviation as they apply to Latinos and Mexican and Central American indigenous populations.

-The Research Grant Program is on a reimbursement basis only.
+The Research Grant Program is on a reimbursement basis only and is exclusively for UCLA faculty, students, and staff.
+IAC visiting researchers and scholars may also receive grant funds.
 Ordinarily, faculty projects will be funded for no more than $10,000 and graduate student projects for no more than $7,000.
 Funds for the purchase of permanent equipment will be provided only under exceptional circumstances.
 Conference travel, whether the applicant is presenting or attending, is ineligible.

 Additional Funding Sources